cbpark-nota/cbpark-nota/docs/_sources/error_messages.rst.txt

 FrameworkException
 """"""""""""""""""
+*This doesn't seem to be a supported framework model.*

 This occurs when the uploaded model file is not supported by the framework.
 Please check the scope of support.

 InputShapeLengthException